dongwook-won/dongwook-won/README.md

 ### 💻 Aspiring AI & Software Engineer

-I am a Computer Science student at **Rutgers University** (Expected May 2026) with a passion for Artificial Intelligence, Machine Learning, and backend system architecture.
+I am a Computer Science student at **Rutgers University** with a passion for Artificial Intelligence, Machine Learning, and backend system architecture.
 I love solving complex problems using data structures and building production-ready systems.

 - 🎓 **Education:** B.S. in Computer Science at Rutgers University (Major GPA: 3.93)
 - 🔬 **Currently Working On:** Research intern under Prof. Metaxas, building a RAG (Retrieval-Augmented Generation) system with LangChain for a PubMed knowledge database.